-On September the eleventh, 2001, extremists used civilian aircraft to destroy the World Trade Centre in Manhattan and part of the Pentagon in Washington D.C.
+September the eleventh, 2001!
+A date in human history, when religious extremists used civilian aircraft to destroy the World Trade Centre in Manhattan and part of the Pentagon in Washington D.C.

 The death and destruction wrought with callous and unconscionable violence, the cruel carnage of the innocent and the evil vested in the whole process, horrified and rocked not only the United States of America, but the rest of the world as well.
-All of us have been seared and sickened by those images and reports, because wherever we may be, we are bonded by our fragile humanity, the same human stuff.
+We were seared and sickened by those images and reports, because wherever we may be, we are bonded by our fragile humanity, the same human stuff.
 And we know that nothing, nothing, nothing can justify such acts.

 From an event of such a terrible order, people and governments have to decide what will flow.
 It will not be enough to find out who was behind the outrage and devastation, and to destroy them and their global networks.
 It will not be enough to grieve and to recall the heroism of ordinary men and women who stood tall in the hour of trial, and to perpetuate their memory in some way.
 It will not be enough to pray for the souls of the dead or all those affected by the events of that day.
 It will not be enough to rebuild or strengthen the same edifices of security and success, and to return tomorrow to business as usual.